 Today is the first of my posts for the week to get you ready for Easter.
 I thought it would be fun to start with dessert.
-You can even make these ahead of time and freeze them if you want to make them early you.
+You can even make these lemon cream puffs ahead of time.
+Then, freeze them and allow to thaw the day you want to serve them.
 I adapted this recipe from one I found on Soup Belly.
 It brings in that citrus flavor I have been loving lately.

 Who doesn’t love a good cream puff?
 And this one is filled with a lusciously light lemon cream.
 It would be a perfect addition to your Easter celebration (or even a wedding or bridal shower).
 Light, lemony, and delicious!
 You could also easily substitute orange or lime zest to get and orange or lime cream puff.
 I think the orange filling would be excellent then drizzled with a little chocolate.